 Here you will find photographs of the Freedom Square on 11 July 1942.

 In 1943 the Jews of Salonika had to move to the Baron Hirsch Ghetto in the West of the city and prepared for their impending deportations.
 Between March and August 1943, more than 45,000 Jews were deported to Auschwitz Birkenau.
 Around 2,000 would survive and return to Salonika.

 Read this USHMM article about the fate of the Jews from Salonika.

 Because Renee's family had Spanish passports, their fate was to be deported to Bergen-Belsen together with the other Spanish Jews.
-In August 1943, 367 Spanish Jews were deported to Bergen-Belsen but were transferred in Febraury 1944 to Barcelona, Morocco and Palestina.
-Around 144 Jewish Spanish nationals had escaped to Athems, among them were also Renee, her sisters and their father.
+In August 1943, 367 Spanish Jews were deported to Bergen-Belsen but were transferred in Febraury 1944 to Barcelona, Morocco and Palestine.
+Around 144 Jewish Spanish nationals had escaped to Athens, among them were also Renee, her sisters and their father.
 In Athens they lived in different places until they arrived on Bouboulinas Street, in the house of Mrs. Lembesi.

 In April 1944, they were discovered and Renee's sisters, Eda and Matilda, were taken to the infamous Haidari concentration camp, a transit camp in the suburb Haidari of Athens, operated by the German Schutzstaffel (SS), where Jews, Italian prisoners of war and Greek political prisoners were held.